petejan/esp3/README.md

 # I have MATLAB.
 How do I get the source code and how do I run it?

-Follow the "Downloads" link in the menu bar on the left and it will get you the latest version of the project's source code.
-Once downloaded on your local machine, just run "EchoAnalysis.m" from the "ESP3" root folder.
+The easieast is to clone the repository on your machine, as a simple download will not include some of the required files.
+We suggest using Sourcetree if you are not familiar with Git.
+If you are you will need Git-LFS installed on your machine.
+Once you've cloned it, just launch "EchoAnalysis.m" from the "ESP3" root folder.

 # How do I stay up-to-date with the latest developments?
 Do I have to re-download a new version every time it comes out?